Nobody84/docker.mineos-node/README.md

 # MineOS - Minecraft hosting improved

 ![Server Logo](https://vignette2.wikia.nocookie.net/lotr-minecraft-mod-exiles/images/f/f2/Minecraft_server_setup.png/revision/latest?cb=20160911172557)
-## Webbased hosting solution for Minecraft server
+## Web based hosting solution for Minecraft server
 MineOS is a server front-end to ease managing Minecraft administrative tasks.
 This iteration using Node.js aims to enhance previous MineOS scripts (Python-based), by leveraging the event-triggering, asyncronous model of Node.JS and websockets.

 This allows the front-end to provide system health, disk and memory usage, and logging in real-time.